sturlese/numerai_signals_pipeline/README.md

 # Numerai Signals Pipeline
-Downloads data from Yahoo Finance, generates features, trains a model and submits the predictions to the tournament.
+Downloads data from Yahoo Finance, generates features, trains a model and submits the predictions.

 ### Running the pipeline